skcode0/saai/README.md

 	1. original goEmotions dataset
 	2. goEmotions + other datasets
 	3. goEmotions + other datasets + textattack data augmentation
-  - augmented v2 (model 3 + EDA augmentation on all labels other than neutral)
+  - augmented v2 (EDA augmentation on all labels other than neutral)
   - augmented v3 (EDA on non-majority labels + CharSwap on minority labels)
 - 12/13/24: Imported augmented v2 to backend.
 Finished writing about result summary and conclusion
   - Made models/datasets/github publicly available.